 20 years after the Louisiana Legislature enacted the first charter school law, more than 70,000 students attend 139 charter schools in 34 cities across the state.

 How and When to Apply for Private School Choice Programs

-The next opportunity to apply to participate in the Louisiana Scholarship Program and Louisiana Tax Credit Scholarship Program during the 2018-2019 school year will be in November 2017 (New Orleans) and January 2018 (Statewide).
+The next opportunity to apply to participate in the Louisiana Tax Credit Scholarship Program during the 2018-2019 school year will be during the spring of 2018.